rentschler/gis-24-mapping-extreme-weather-events/README.md

 $ sudo rm database/data -r
 # remove existing docker volumes
 $ docker system prune # warning this will delete other volumes as well
+# better way is by re building the docker without cache
+$ docker-compose build --no-cache

 ```

 start the docker